dream11/kong-config-by-env/docs/index.md

     }
 ```
 2. When an nginx worker is instantiated, config is loaded from DB/file.
-3. Merge environment specific config with the default config.
-When KONG_ENV=docker, config after merging with default config will be:
+3. Merge environment specific config with the `default` config.
+When `KONG_ENV=docker`, config after merging with `default` config will be:
 ```
 {
 	"redis": {